SS Santa Kyriaki: History

 Empire Crusoe was built for the MoWT, which later became the Ministry of Transport.
 In 1946, she was sold to Currie Line Ltd, Leith, Midlothian and was renamed Greenland.
 In 1955, she was sold to Constants Ltd, Cardiff, Glamorgan and renamed Heminge.
 She was sold the next year to Socoa Shipping Co Ltd, Monrovia, Liberia, and renamed Maria Luisa.
 She was operated under the management of Ramon de la Sota, France, remaining under the Liberian flag.
 In 1963, Maria Luisa was sold to Nereide Compagnia Maritime SA, Panama and renamed Santa Kyriaki.

 On 24 November 1965, Santa Kyriaki was in ballast off the coast of the Netherlands when she was caught in a Force 10-11 storm.
 The Dutch tug Titan offered assistance to Santa Kyriaki, which was refused.
 At 15:00 CET (14:00 GMT), Santa Kyriaki came ashore south of IJmuiden.
 Her 17 crew were taken off by a Koninklijke Marine helicopter.
 After the storm had subsided, Santa Kyriaki became a temporary tourist attraction.
-On 30 December, the contract for the salvage of the ship was awarded to NV Bureau Wijsmuller under Lloyds Open Form conditions.
+On 30 December, the contract for the salvage of the ship was awarded to Bureau Wijsmuller under Lloyds Open Form conditions.
 Over 70000 cuyd of sand was excavated to form a basin which enabled Santa Kyriaki to be turned through 60°.
 She was refloated on 8 March 1966 with assistance from the tugs Titan and Simson, aided by the use of her own engine.
 Titan towed her into IJmuiden, where she was declared to be a constructive total loss.
 She was later towed to Amsterdam.
 Santa Kyriaki arrived under tow on 17 July 1966 at Avilés, Spain for scrapping.